GoogleCloudPlatform/marketplace-k8s-app-tools/docs/managed-updates.md

 Create a Google Cloud Storage (GCS) bucket, where you store the metadata for your software version.
-The bucket should be in the same project that you're publishing your container images to, and and should be dedicated to this process.
+The bucket should be in the same project that you're publishing your container images to, and should be dedicated to this process.

 Use this command to create the bucket: